wp-plugins/purple-heart-rating-free/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Updated WP-Buddy Plugin Framework
+* Solved a database-problem when upgrading to the PRO-version
+* Added a translation.pot file so that you can translated the plugin on your own

 = 1.0.1 =
 * Solves a problem that WordPress adds <p> and <br> tags between the rating plugin